 Understanding core actions

-I gathered insights from our internal users on the core actions they took when using the advanced capture tool.
-There were 3 core actions: controlling the camera, recording footage, and adjusting the camera speed.
+To better understand users' mental models, I gathered insights from internal creators and identified three core actions: controlling the camera, recording footage, and adjusting camera speed.

 Understanding pain points